Old Bedford River: Second phase

-Earlier disruption of the work was repeated, with attempts to destroy the newly-created banks, and the adventurers resorting to using armed guards to protect their work.
+Earlier disruption of the work was repeated, with attempts to destroy the newly created banks, and the adventurers resorting to using armed guards to protect their work.
 Frequent complaints were made to Parliament, and eventually, it became difficult to obtain labourers.
 After the Battle of Dunbar some of the workers were Scottish prisoners, and their numbers were swelled by Dutch prisoners after the Battle of Dover.
 The works in the North and Middle Levels, to the north-west of the Old Bedford River, were judged to be completed on 26 March 1651, and a second judgement took place at Ely in March 1652, when the South Level was signed off.
 A service of thanksgiving took place in Ely Cathedral, to celebrate the completion of the work.
-Attempts were made to create a formal organisation to ensure the works were maintained, and this resulted in the creation of the Bedford Level Corporation under the terms of the General Drainage Act of 1663.
+Attempts were made to create a formal organisation to ensure the works were maintained, and this resulted in the creation of the Bedford Level Corporation under the terms of the General Drainage Act 1663.